RusiruWijethilake/fm_mahanama_app/README.md

 #### Q: Can I use this code for my own?
 (Forks)

 A: Yes, you can make a fork or download and use the code for your projects.
 But when you do please concider the licensing information.
-However, the source code doesn't includes the Firebase and other required configuration files because security concerns.
-Currently, developer doesn't share or give access to those configurations.
+Please consider the legal aspect when using the brand name FM Mahanama which is owned by Radio Club of Mahanama College.
+Also, please do not copy the firebase configuration as it will not work in any other project.

+#### Q: Can I host or distribute releases of FM Mahanama mobile or web app on my own?

+A: No you can't.
+App releases will only be available on this git repository's release channel and in app updates will be only taken from the release channel.
+App will contain hash checkers to verify whether it is from a official distribution network.

+Current distribution networks as follows,

+* Git repository release channel
+* ~~APKMirror (After the initial release)~~

 ## Support Me ❤️